Lavender (Xun Yi Cao)

 Cupcakes, teas, soaps, and scents all benefit from lavender.
-Lavender has been used for centuries to cure headaches, calm the spirit, sooth throats and help acne.
+It has been used for centuries to cure headaches, calm the spirit, soothe throats, and help acne.
 The Pilgrims brought lavender with them to America as one of their main healing medicines.

-Below is an overview of lavender, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of lavender, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of lavender.

 Western Name: Lavender

 Also Known As: Elf Leaf, Spike, Old English Lavender, True Lavender

 Key Actions: Antibacterial, Sedative, Antidepressant, Analgesic, Antiseptic, Expectorant, Vulnerary, Carminative, Anti-inflammatory, Insecticide, Antispasmodic, Aphrodisiac

 Medicinal Uses: Anxiety, colds, flu, digestive issues, headaches, muscle spasms, rashes, insomnia, depression, acne, burns, increase sex drive.

 Meridians: Heart, Pericardium, Lungs, Kidney

 Key Actions: Clears Heat, Expels Toxicity, Expels Wind, Relieves Itching, Reduces Inflammation, Circulates Qi, Promotes Menstruation, Aids Childbirth